-- 1. The Petition for Expedited Review of Central Office Code Denial filed by BellSouth Telecommunications, Inc. is granted. - 2.
-The Pooling Administrator's decision to deny BellSouth's request for a one thousand number block for the Knoxville Rate Center is reversed as stated herein.
+- 1. The Petition for Expedited Review of Central Office Code Denial filed by BellSouth is granted. - 2.
+The Pooling Administrator's decision to deny BellSouth's request for additional numbering resources in the Knoxville Rate Center is reversed as stated herein. - 3.
+The Pooling Administrator is ordered to assign two (2) one-thousand-block numbers to BellSouth for the Knoxville Rate Center, Switch Designation KNVLTNBEDS0.